firebase/firebase-cpp-sdk/release_build_files/readme.md

 #### Gradle dependency file

-Firebase C++ includes an `Android/firebase_dependencies.gradle` file that helps you include the correct Android dependencies for each Firebase product.
-To use it, include the following in your build.gradle file (this example shows how to use Auth, Remote Config, and Storage):
+Firebase C++ includes an `Android/firebase_dependencies.gradle` file that helps you include the correct Android dependencies and native C++ libraries for each Firebase product.
+To use it, include the following in your build.gradle file (you can omit any Firebase products you aren't using):

 ```
 apply from: "$gradle.firebase_cpp_sdk_dir/Android/firebase_dependencies.gradle"
 firebaseCpp.dependencies {
-  app
+  app  // Recommended for all apps using Firebase.
+  admob
+  analytics
   auth
+  database
+  dynamicLinks
+  firestore
+  functions
+  installations
+  messaging
   remoteConfig
   storage
 }